muukii/Grain/README.md

 Describing data in Swift using DSL in `.swift` file then the command line application renders it into any format like JSON.

+## Motivation

+In writing JSON or something else like that, we may be exhausted in describing repeatedly.
+We often think somehow it could be done effectively like a programming language.
+[jsonnet](https://jsonnet.org/) is one of the preprocessors solving that.
+Grain aims to achieve such a function in Swift language.

+Create a swift file, then write data, and render it by using Grain tools.

+The advantages of using Swift are:
+- writing data and data structure like thinking in SwiftUI
+- type checking by Swift compiler
+- validating the data

 ## Naming

 serialization -> cereal -> grain